ulfschneider/ulfschneider.github.io/_posts/articles/2013-02-01-the-agile-worker.md

 ## What and how

 It can not quickly be answered _how_ to give self-organizational forces a direction.
 But one crucial aspect is to set the right constraints.
-Leaders should talk more "what" and less "how".
+Leaders should talk more "what" and less "how."
 Identify the "what" that has a value and make it absolutely clear!

 > Talk more "what" and less "how"